 Q: What do I do if I find a mistake on my unofficial transcript?

 A: Begin by contacting your dean's office and discuss the situation with them.
-If you are a non-degree-seeking student, you do not belong to a dean's office and should contact the Office of the Registrar for assistance.
+If you are a non-degree-seeking student, you should contact the Office of the Registrar for assistance.